SaaS payment gateway

 - Having developed a product once, the business makes a profit on an ongoing basis.

-- Super-fast scalability thanks to cloud operating model.
+- Super-fast scalability thanks to the cloud operating model.

 - Broad customer coverage thanks to a variety of pricing plans: from free trial to enterprise subscription.